If you’re interested in translating or adapting this post, pleaseemail us first.

 Better performance

-Unfortunately, many significant tools use synchronous API; hence, Browserslist must work with synchronous API as well.
-However, many file system operations could be required to find a config file.
+Unfortunately, many significant tools use synchronous APIs; hence, Browserslist must work with synchronous APIs as well.
+However, many file system operations can be required to find a config file.

-As a result, Browserslist is now 6 times faster.
-That could make an average Gulp config 5 to 10% faster.
+As a result, Browserslist is now 6 times faster; this could make an average Gulp config 5 to 10% faster.

-However, please note that most tools do not empty Browserslist cache by themselves, so you need to restart your Webpack development server to see changes.
-Fortunately, Browserslist config changes are relatively rare, so it is a reasonable trade-off.
+However, please note that most tools do not empty the Browserslist cache by themselves, so you need to restart your webpack development server to see changes.
+Fortunately, Browserslist config changes are relatively rare, so it’s a reasonable trade-off.

 Changes in last n versions